 Cost of Trimming Cow Hoof

-The cost of this procedure varies depending on where it is done and who performs it.
-Most professional farriers charge $10 to $25 per trimmed cow the United States.
+Most professional farriers charge $10 to $25 per trimmed cow in the United States; the cost of trimming a cow hoof varies depending on where it is done and who performs it.
 If you’re not confident in your ability to pay a professional, you can cut the hooves yourself.
-You’ll be surprised by the difference between how much a professional farrier will charge and what you can do yourself.
+You’ll be surprised by the difference between how much a professional cow hoof trimmers will charge and what you can do yourself.

 Equipment Needed For Trimming Cow Hoof

-• Electric hoof Clipper or a hand-held guillotine trimmer
+- Electric clipper or a hand-held guillotine trimmer

 How To Trim Cow Hoof

-Next, restrain the cow and find a comfortable position where you can sit comfortably while working on your cow’s feet.
-You want to be able to see all four feet at one time and have access to each foot when needed.
+You will need a pair of sharp shears or clippers that are specifically made for cutting hooves.
+You can purchase these items at most farm supply stores or search our marketplace.
+Then, restrain the cow and find a comfortable position to sit comfortably while working on the cow’s feet.
+Ensure you can see all the cow’s feet at one time and have access to each foot when needed.
 A stool or chair works well for this purpose.

 Take your clippers and begin trimming off any excess growth from the bottom of your cow’s hoof until they are approximately 1/2 inch long.
 If there aren’t any cracks in your cow’s hoof walls, then you should only need to clip off about 1/4 inch of growth here; otherwise, you may need more than that amount taken off depending on how much damage has occurred inside those cracks (cracks should not be trimmed).